nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Speed differences among sources can be defined as differences in buffer requests per unit time.
 When downstream tasks are overall reading and thus releasing the buffers faster than the sources can fill new buffers, case 1) applies (slow source, fast downstream) and the speed differences do not lead to contention for buffers.
 By contrast, when a source is producing and thus requesting buffers at a faster rate than downstream tasks can release them, case 2) applies (fast source, slow downstream).
-In a temporary case, enough buffers are available (buffering), and the buffer manager happily give them out to fast producers.
+In a temporary case, enough buffers are available (buffering), and the buffer manager will happily give them out to fast producers.
 This is not possible in the current implementation of source-local buffer pools that can not be redistributed.
 In the new implementation, we will have a source buffer pool that can be shared among all sources.
 In this scenario, the available buffers will be automatically be distributed relative to the demand.
 With the separation of a single source pool and N processing pools, we prevent fast sources from stealing resources from the processing pipelines.

 ### Fairness of Distribution
-With this model, problems arise when a single or few sources take so many buffers such that the majority are impacted and have buffer requests denied, preventing them from making progress.
+With this model of a shared pool for sources, problems arise when a single or few sources take so many buffers such that the majority are impacted and have buffer requests denied, preventing them from making progress.

 In general, we want to guarantee **a single buffer available to fill in the background** for as many sources as possible.
 This is required to effectively utilize async I/O.